Madame Restell

 Ann Trow Lohman (May 6, 1812 – April 1, 1878), better known as Madame Restell, was a British-born American abortion provider and midwife who practiced in New York City.

 Early life

-Ann Trow was born in Painswick, Gloucestershire, England in 1812 to John and (Mary) Ann Trow (nee Lewis).
+Ann Trow was born in Painswick, Gloucestershire, England in 1812 to John and (Mary) Ann Trow (née Lewis).
 Her father was a labourer.
 At the age of 15, she started work as a maid in a butcher's family.